davidbarone/parser-js/README.md

 FOO+BARBAR+BAZ
 FOO+BARBARBAR+BAZ
 ```
 When a symbol is modified with the 'many' modifiers, they still occupy a single node or child property in the tree.
-However, the contents of the node becomes an `IEnumerable` which can be iterated over.
+However, the contents of the node becomes an Array object which can be iterated over.

 ## Ordering of rules
 the order of rules is important.
 As the parser adopts a brute force approach, it will continue looking for matching rules until the first match.
 Subsequent rules will be ignored.
 If a failure occurs at a nested position, the parser will backtrack from the point of failure, and continue looking for matching rules.
 If all paths are attempted without a match, parsing of the input fails.